-Aside from the common input parameters indicated in Eq.~(\ref{eq:Helec}), the parameters from the generated basis set $\{\phi_n\}$ can be considered the primary parameters that affect $E_0$.
-Specifically, for the standard Gaussian basis set generation method (FIG.~\ref{fig:NN1}), only the CGTO parameters $\{p_i\,|\,i=1\dots N_p\}$ can be the basis set parameters.
-However, in our basis set generation framework (FIG.~\ref{fig:NN2}), such restrictions are lifted by allowing more primitive parameters $\{\theta_i\,|\,i=1\dots N_\theta\}$ to control the orbital parameters.
+Aside from the system-specific parameters indicated in Eq.~(\ref{eq:Helec}), the parameters of the generated basis set $\{\phi_n\}$ also affect $E_0$.
+In particular, for the typical Gaussian basis set generation method (FIG.~\ref{fig:NN1}), the CGTO parameters $\{p_i\,|\,i=1\dots N_p\}$ are such parameters.
+However, our basis set generation framework (FIG.~\ref{fig:NN2}) further allows more primitive parameters $\{\theta_i\,|\,i=1\dots N_\theta\}$ to control these orbital parameters.
 On top of this, correlations between CGTOs can be implemented with shared orbital parameters among them, and MCGTOs serve as the finally generated basis functions.
-As we fixed the coefficients generated by the eigensolver as shown in the yellow dashed box (along with other parameters in the grey circled boxes in FIG.~\ref{fig:EANN}), $E_0$ is mapped from $\{\theta_i\}$ through layers of differentiable nodes connected by various mapping functions.
+As we fix the coefficients generated by the eigensolver as shown in the yellow dashed box (along with the nuclei information $\mathbb{M}$ in the grey circled boxes) in FIG.~\ref{fig:EANN}, $E_0$ is mapped from $\{\theta_i\}$ through layers of differentiable nodes connected by various mapping functions.
 Thus, $\{\theta_i\}$ as the basis set parameters can be optimized using variational methods based on the analytical gradient of $E_0$ with respect to them, which forms the process of basis set optimization.